top of page

 Safety

-Conducted from ground level
+Conducted entirely from ground level

 Requires working at height